nvjob/Infinity-Square-Space/README.md

 # Infinity Square/Space.
 ### The prototype of the game is open source.
 Version 1.0

-**Features: infinite procedurally generated world, almost complete destructible of everything, a very large number of NPCs (up to 1000 in one star system), battles involving hundreds of NPS, gravity is an important game element.**
+**Features: infinite procedurally generated world, almost complete destructible of everything, a very large number of NPCs (up to 1000 in one star system), battles involving hundreds of NPC, gravity is an important game element.**

 https://www.youtube.com/watch?v=sdQvlxmvWGE